Skip to main content

 Dynamic content is another obstacle, as some websites load data using JavaScript after the initial HTML page has been delivered.
 In these cases, libraries like Selenium would be more appropriate, as they can render JavaScript and access the dynamically loaded content.

 Anti-scraping mechanisms like CAPTCHAs are designed to prevent automated access to websites.
 While a nuisance, using captcha solvers can help bypass them.
 Websites may also implement rate limiting and IP blocking to combat bots.
 Using a pool of proxies can distribute your requests over several IPs and reduce the likelihood of being blocked.
+Choosing the right proxy type for your target matters as much as having enough IPs, our best proxies for web scraping guide covers the decision in detail.

 Lastly, websites frequently change their structure, which can break your scripts.
 This means you’ll need to routinely update your scripts to handle any changes in the website’s layout or structure.